BeardedBread/Sudoku_Game/README.md

 # About
-This is just a Sudoku program written in python using the PyQt5 library.
+This is just a Sudoku program written in python using the PySide2 library.
 It's supposed to be a learning experience about the graphics system of PyQt.
-The goal(?) is to make it as animated as possible.

 ## Requirements
-Requires `Python 3`, `PyQt5`, and `Numpy`.
+Requires `Python 3`, `PySide2`, and `Numpy`.

 Use the requirements.txt to install the dependencies.